Updated February 15, 2021 – A common fear amongst seniors is falling at home.

 Fall Prevention Checklist For Elderly And Caregivers

 - Elders should stay active.
 A physically active elderly person can build and maintain stronger legs and muscles, which can help to reduce the risk of falling.
-In the long run, exercise can also improve the body’s mobility and flexibility and helps lessen the symptoms of arthritis, which again reduces the chances of falling.
-Even if you walk with a cane or a walker – exercising can help greatly.
+In the long run, an exercise program like walking or tai chi can also improve the body’s mobility and flexibility and helps to lessen the symptoms of arthritis, which again reduces the chances of falling.
+Even if you walk with a cane or a walker – physical activity can help greatly.
+Ask your physician for a referral to a physical therapist to get you started.

 - Make stairs safer.
 Use colored glow in the dark tape on steps or paint each step a different color to help anyone with low visual acuity to identify each step.
 Adding stair treads and additional lighting on the staircase is very important as well.
 Read more about modifying stairs.

 - Wear appropriate eyewear.
 Vision problems can increase the risk of fall in seniors.
-Having your eyes checked regularly and wearing any needed glasses or contact lenses can decrease the risk of falls.
+Having your eyes checked regularly by an eye doctor and wearing any needed glasses or contact lenses can decrease the risk of falls.

 - Be mindful of medications.
-Some prescription drugs may cause drowsiness or dizziness, which can increase the risk of falls for seniors.
+Some prescription drugs have side effects such as drowsiness or dizziness, which can increase the risk of falls for seniors.
+Don’t be hesitant to speak to your doctor about changing your medications if they are causing the types of side effects that are causing you to fall.

 - Use appropriate mobility tools.
 If you need a walker or a cane or a wheelchair – do not hesitate to use them.
 They can take some time to get used to but in the long run they can help you to keep your independence and help to prevent you from falling.